justhayleyk/UTMWebDev/Activities/Week 14-Handlebars/Wk14LectureNotes.md

       <button id="deleteCat">Delete</button>
     {{/if}}
   {{/each}}```
+- partial --> forms and footers are highly used as partial

 ## mySQL + Express
 - ```export PATH=${PATH}:/usr/local/mysql/bin/``` --> the command you put into your terminal to access mysql shell